yakomaxa/PyMOL-Wasm/README.md

 * The whl is loaded by Pyodide.
 * Pyodide executes pymol commands called by Javascript.
 * Javascript controls which pymol commands should be executed.

+# Feedbacks

+* We appreciate your feedbacks to improve this project.